simonrolph/recorderFeedback/README.md

 ## Features

-- **Project Initialization**: Quickly scaffold a new feedback project with all necessary files and folders.
+- **Project Initialisation**: Quickly scaffold a new feedback project with all necessary files and folders.
 - **Data Loading**: Import recipient and observation data from configurable sources.
 - **Computation**: Run custom analyses or summaries on your data before generating feedback.
-- **Content Rendering**: Create personalized feedback documents for each recipient using RMarkdown templates.
+- **Content Rendering**: Create personalised feedback documents for each recipient using RMarkdown templates.
 - **Batch Processing**: Automate feedback generation for multiple recipients.